Bakrog/subtask2/README.md

 - `return` send instructions to main session on **command** or **subtask(s)** results, can be chained
 - `parallel` run subtasks concurrently (accepts arguments)

-⚠️ Requires [this PR](https://github.com/sst/opencode/pull/6478) for `parallel` and `subtask:false` command features, as well as proper model inheritance (piping the right model and agent to the right subtask) to work.
+⚠️ Requires [this PR](https://github.com/sst/opencode/pull/6478) for `parallel` and `subtask:false` command features, as well as proper model inheritance (piping the right model and agent to the right subtask and back) to work.

 ---